VijaykumarData/PowerBI_ProjectPizzaDataSet/README.md

 **Average Pizza per Order**	[total Pizza sold] / [total order placed]	Calculates the average number of pizzas purchased per order (shows order size trend).

 **Time Intelligence Columns Created**

-**Month Name** – Order date se month ka naam (January, February, …) extract kiya gaya hai.
-Isse month-wise sales trends aur seasonal performance analyze karna easy ho jata hai.
+ Month Name – The month name (January, February, …) has been extracted from the order date.
+This makes it easier to analyze month-wise sales trends and seasonal performance.

-**Week Day Name** – Order date se week day (Monday–Sunday) fetch kiya gaya hai.
-Ye column sales ko weekday vs weekend ke perspective se compare karne me madad karta hai aur peak business days identify karne me use hota hai.
+Week Day Name – The weekday (Monday–Sunday) has been derived from the order date.
+This helps compare sales from weekdays versus weekends and is useful in identifying peak business days.